Free

 7. A lack of response to stimulation such as loud noise or painful stimuli

-If you observe any of these symptoms, it is critical to call emergency services immediately.
+If you observe any of these symptoms, it is critical to contact emergency services.
 Immediate medical intervention may be necessary as alcohol poisoning can lead to death.

 What are the long term Affects of alcohol?

 Drinking too much alcohol over several years can lead to many problems.
 We can see trouble with liver health, brain function, heart disease, and more from a health perspective.
-Socially and economically, we see difficulties in employment and relationships.
+Socially, we see difficulties in relationships.
 The long term affects of alcohol are very far-reaching.
 Not everyone who struggles with alcohol dependency will experience all of these.
 If you or a loved one struggle with alcoholism, though, it is crucial to be aware of what can happen over time.

 Liver Health